 English tenor Neal Cooper made his Royal Opera debut in 2013 as Thibault (Les Vêpres siciliennes) and has since returned to sing Melot (Tristan und Isolde) and one act as Tannhäuser.
-He has also covered Luigi (Il tabarro) and the title role in Parsifal for The Royal Opera, and performed has with Antonio Pappano in a Royal Opera Insights programme.
+He has also covered Luigi (Il tabarro) and the title role in Parsifal for The Royal Opera, and has performed with Antonio Pappano Royal Opera Insights programmes.

 Concert appearances include the title role in extracts from Siegfried in the Wagner 200 Celebrations at the Royal Festival Hall, and the title role in the Good Friday scene of Parsifal, with John Tomlinson as Gurnemanz.
 Cooper is the nephew of the boxing heavyweight champion Sir Henry Cooper.